KaiSandstrom/jMinesweeper/README.md

 ## Rules of the Game

-The goal in a game of jMinesweeper is simple: Flag all mines, and reveal every cell that isn't a mine.
-Left click to reveal a cell, and right click to flag a cell as a mine.
-If you left-click on a mine, you lose the game.

-Each non-mine cell that's revealed displays how many mines are adjacent to it.
-If the revealed cell is blank, there are no mines adjacent to it.
-Otherwise, the number displayed on the cell is the number of adjacent mines.
-Use these numbers to determine which cells are mines and which cells are safe.
-In some situations, it isn't possible to find out which cells are mines without guessing.
-The game is won when every mine is marked as flagged and every non-mine is revealed.
+A Minesweeper board consists of an array of squares.
+Each cell in the grid is either safe (clear, empty) or is a mine.
+All cells start out hidden.
+Left-clicking on a cell reveals it, and if a mine is revealed, the game is lost.
+A left-click to start the game is always guaranteed to not lose the game, and if the "First click always blank" option is enabled, it is guaranteed that there is no mine adjacent to the first click.
+If the first click is a right click, any subsequent left click may reveal a mine.

+Revealed non-mine cells may display a number.
+The number on the cell tells you how many mines are adjacent to the cell (horizontally, vertically, and diagonally).
+This number can range from 1 to 8.
+If there are no mines adjacent to a cell, no number is displayed.
+Clicking on a cell with no mines next to it will also reveal all of its neighbors, and if any of those neighbors are not next to any mines, the process repeats.

+The goal of the game is to reveal every safe cell, leaving only mines on the board.
+Determine which cells are mines and which cells are safe using the numbers on the revealed cells.
+You can mark cells that you're sure are mines by right-clicking on them.
+This will change the cells' icons to flags.
+Flagged cells cannot be clicked until the flag is removed.
+Optionally, you can also mark cells with question marks to indicate that the cell may be a mine, but you aren't certain.
+Question marks are purely a visual aid.
+Cells marked with question marks behave exactly the same as blank hidden cells.
+When question marks are enabled, right-clicking a cell cycles between flag, question mark, and blank.
+When they are disabled, right-clicking simply toggles the flag on and off.

+When a revealed cell has the same number of flags next to it as the number shown on the cell, you may quickly reveal all other non-flagged adjacent cells by performing a chord click.
+The chord click is performed by pressing the left and right mouse buttons at the same time, or by clicking the middle mouse button if present.
+If your flags were placed incorrectly, the chord click may result in a mine being clicked, losing the game.
+There is an option in the game to enable chord clicking by simply left-clicking on revealed cells instead of requiring multiple buttons at once or a third button, useful for devices with only one mouse button.

+Optionally, the chord click can also be used to set flags by clicking on a revealed cell with the same number of hidden neighbors as the number shown on the cell.
+This is toggled in the options menu.
+If left-click chord clicking is enabled, the left click works with chord flagging as well.

 ## Implementation-Specific Features

-The mines are placed on the board randomly after the first click is made.
-If the first click is a left click, no mines are placed in the region immediately surrounding the first click, ensuring that the first click reveals more than one cell.
+While jMinesweeper is designed to behave almost identically to the original version bundled with Windows by default, it has several options that were not present in the original.
+These options can be toggled mid-game in the options menu.

+In the original minesweeper, while the player's first click was guaranteed to not be a mine, the first click could still only reveal one cell.
+Most cases, guessing was required after only one click. jMinesweeper has the option "First click always blank".
+When this option is enabled, the first click is guaranteed to reveal a blank cell with no number, revealing all of its neighbor cells along with it.
 The minimum number of cells revealed by the first click is 4, which occurs when the click is made in a corner, and each of the three cells adjacent to this click is itself adjacent to a mine.

-If a revealed cell is adjacent to the same number of flags as its displayed number, its adjacent non-flagged cells can all be revealed at once by clicking on the revealed cell in question.
-If the appropriate number of flags have not been set adjacent to the cell, the click will have no effect (and won't even give visual feedback on-click), and if the flags are set incorrectly, a mine will be clicked resulting in a loss.
+jMinesweeper also has an option to perform the chord-click operation by left-clicking an already-revealed cell.
+Present in many modern online and mobile versions of the game, this option is off by default in jMinesweeper, in order to match the behavior of the original Windows version.

+jMinesweeper also optionally supports placing flags using the chord click operation when the number of hidden cells adjacent to a revealed cell matches the number of adjacent mines.
+Like left-click chording, this feature is present in some modern versions of the game but absent in the original, so it's disabled by default.

+A feature present in the original Windows Minesweeper but uncommonly used by players and absent from some modern versions, jMinesweeper supports marking cells with question marks.
+Question marks can be disabled in the options menu, and disabling question marks while there are question marks on the board turns all existing question marks into blank hidden cells.
+To match the behavior of the original, question marks are on by default.

+Finally, the auto-flag that happens when the player reveals the last non-mine cell can be turned off by unchecking the "Auto-flag last cells" option, forcing the player to flag every cell before the game is won.
+By default, auto-flagging is enabled, as nearly every version of the game displays this endgame behavior.

 ## Known Bugs